-Travel through the heart of the snow-topped Pamirs from Khorog great unspoilt wilderness areas - a road trip of the highest calibre.
+Travel through the heart of the snow-topped Pamirs from Khorog world's greatest collections of modern to Osh, crossing one of the world's great unspoilt wilderness areas - a road trip of the highest calibre.

-Samarkand, Uzbekistan | The
+Samarkand, Uzbekistan | The great Mongol warlord Timur, aka

-great Mongol warlord Timur, aka 'Tamerlane', made Samarkand his capital in 1370 - and the buildings his successors erected still rank among the finest in the Islamic world.
+'Tamerlane', made Samarkand his capital in 1370 - and the buildings his successors erected still rank among the finest in the Islamic world.

-Ashgabat, Turkmenistan | Marvel at the white marble monoliths and gilded domes erected by the Turkmeni dictator, Niyazov at the end of the

-20th century - a striking affirmation of the country's independence.
+Ashgabat, Turkmenistan | Marvel at the white marble monoliths and gilded domes erected by the Turkmeni dictator, Niyazov at the end of the 20th century - a striking affirmation of the country's independence.